York University Student Club Recognition Rules

 (ii) is so similar, in objectives, membership or otherwise, to a club that existed previously that the proposed club is essentially the same club as existed previously; in such case the club could ask to be recognized under a different name while acknowledging that the club characteristics are not materially different

-d) there is a reasonable basis for the Executive Director, Student Engagement, to believe that the club may be acting as an agent or conduit for a group, organization or other third party that is external to the University to increase its clientele or promote its business or cause.
+(d) there is a reasonable basis for the Director, Student Engagement, to believe that the proposed or renewing Club may be acting as an agent or conduit for a group, organization or other third party external to the University to increase its clientele or promote its business or cause.

-6. All sport-related student clubs go through an additional review procedure conducted by the Athletics & Recreation department to determine the necessary precautions and documentation needed for the club to be recognized.
+10. All sport-related Clubs go through an additional review procedure conducted by the Athletics & Recreation department to determine the necessary precautions and documentation needed for the club to be recognized.

-7. All academic student clubs must be affiliated with the relevant academic program or major at the university.
+11. All academic Clubs must be affiliated with the relevant academic program or major at the university.
 New academic clubs seeking recognition therefore also require approval of the specific academic department before moving forward with registration.

-9. Club recognition expires annually on May 31 and all student clubs are required to follow the above procedure for re-registration.
-In the event a club fails to register itself by the deadline, all resources associated with the student club including their YU Connect page, email account and website, will be considered inactive and can be disabled by the University and their bank account must be considered frozen.
+13. All previously Recognized Clubs are required to follow the above procedure for renewal of Recognition in subsequent years.
+In the event a Club fails to seek renewed Recognition within the timeframe for so doing, all resources associated with the Club including their YU Connect page, email account and website, will be considered inactive and can be disabled by the University.

 (a) has ignored the rights, interests, or democratically expressed wishes of its members by failing to operate in an open, accessible, transparent, non-discriminatory and democratic manner consistent with its corporate objects, constitution, by-laws, policies or agreements;

 (b) has not been complying with a University regulation, code, rule, policy, procedure, guideline, protocol or law, or is in breach of any agreement with the University, or is otherwise not conducting its affairs in accordance with these rules; or